 Don’t you hate hangovers?
 Whenever I hear that word, I think of a frowny face and a Cumulus cloud over their head.

 Read on, this will make sense.

 This site is almost five years old.
 When I first started publishing on here, I’d already been writing for years.
 However, the Barbie diary my dad got me when I was a kid was for my reading pleasure only.

-- Someone who used to be my friend, that I’ll defer from diagnosing, but who showed clear signs of being a pathological liar/a sociopath/mentally unwell, or on that spectrum.
-She stole my notebook, read it without me knowing of course, then returned it to me on my fucking birthday, and explained herself by saying, “You kept leaving it out when I was around the house.
+- A friend who stole my diary, read it, then returned it to me on my fucking birthday, and explained herself by saying, “You kept leaving it out when I came over.
 Deep down, you wanted me to read it.”
+She’s not my friend anymore.

-- My BFF, bless her heart, who read my hideous poetry about a man who broke my heart when I was 17.
-Prose is not my thing, getting my heart broken by predatory men who hit on girls 10 years younger either.
+- My best friend, bless her heart, who read my awful poems about a man who broke my heart when I was 17.
+Getting my heart broken by predatory men who hit on girls 10 years younger than them wasn’t my thing and neither was prose.

 If you doubt whether what you have to say is worth sharing with the world…

 You’re worried if your point of view even makes sense…

 If you’ve ever compared yourself to others to the point of exhaustion…

-What follows is a lesson on comparing myself to others, and doubting our worth and voice.
+What follows is a lesson on comparing ourselves to others, and doubting our worth and voice.

 Because of the content’s quality, better promotion, or consistency, that is no longer the case.
 I wonder where my little corner of the internet would be today if I’d started earlier, or, not necessarily earlier, but if I’d been more vocal about it, if I’d shared, if I’d reached out.